partialcinema/hubot/README.md

 behave as expected unless the [environment variables](#configuration) they rely upon have been set.

-You can start helper locally by running:
+You can start helper locally by running (will connect to Slack):

-    % bin/hubot
+    % HUBOT_SLACK_TOKEN="xoxb-123456" bin/hubot -a slack

+Or debug helper by running:

+    % HUBOT_SLACK_TOKEN="xoxb-123456" coffee --nodejs --debug node_modules/.bin/hubot --name "helper" -a slack

+in one window, and

+    % node-inspector

+in the other.
+The `node-inspector` command will print a URL you can visit to see the debugger.

-You'll see some start up output and a prompt:
+Once you start helper, you'll see some start up output and a prompt:

     [Sat Feb 28 2015 12:38:27 GMT+0000 (GMT)] INFO Using default redis on localhost:6379
     helper>